scania-digital-design-system/sdds/tegel/readme.md

 ## Events

 The tegel components emit custom events to allow the users to repond to changes/updates in the components.
 These are all named using the sdds-prefix.
-This not to have conflicting events and to make it clear to the user the the specified event is something that is emitted from a tegel component.
+This is done in order to not have conflicting events and to make it clear to the user the the specified event is something that is emitted from a tegel component.

 The events are named according to our naming convention: 'sdds' + event.